camalot/host-x509-exporter/README.md

 # 🔏 X.509 CERTIFICATE EXPORTER

-Inspired by [enix/x509-certificate-exporter](https://github.com/enix/x509-certificate-exporter) but added the ability to just hit a host to get the certificate info
+Inspired by [enix/x509-certificate-exporter](https://github.com/enix/x509-certificate-exporter) but added the ability to just hit a host to get the certificate info.
+If you want to export certs from kubernetes or from local files, see the exporter from enix.
+This is only if you want to get the cert from the host and port.

+This uses all the same metric names.
+Most of the labels are the same, this just adds a `host` label.

 A Prometheus exporter for certificates focusing on expiration monitoring, written in python.

 Get notified before they expire:

-- configure host name and port
+- configure host name and port of the endpoint to test

 Uses the same dashboard (with tweaks)

 ![](https://i.imgur.com/UWy29Rr.png)